DefinitelyTyped/DefinitelyTyped/README.md

 _NOTE: The discussion in this section assumes familiarity with [Semantic versioning](https://semver.org/)_

 Each DefinitelyTyped package is versioned when published to NPM.
 The [automated tools](https://github.com/Microsoft/types-publisher) that publish typings packages to NPM will set the typings package's version using the version number listed in the first line of the typings file.
-For example, below is the first few lines of the latest (as of late 2018) [node.js typings file](https://github.com/DefinitelyTyped/DefinitelyTyped/blob/master/types/node/index.d.ts) for node.js library version `10.12`.
-Because this version is included in the typings file, the NPM version of the `@types/node` package will also be `10.12`:
+For example, below are the first few lines of the latest (as of late 2018) [node.js typings file](https://github.com/DefinitelyTyped/DefinitelyTyped/blob/master/types/node/index.d.ts) for node.js library versions `10.12.x`.

 ```javascript
 // Type definitions for Node.js 10.12